CameronD17/menu/README.md

 # Slide-out Menu

 This menu was written to be used on my personal website and across the accompanying subdomains ([camerondoyle.co.uk] (http://camerondoyle.co.uk)).
-A demonstration is available [here at camerondoyle.co.uk/menu-sample](http://camerondoyle.co.uk/menu-sample).
+A demonstration is available [here at camerondoyle.co.uk/menu-sample](http://camerondoyle.co.uk/menu-sample) (using the default Jekyll seed).

 ## Usage